Ordina-Group/reactivity-101/presentation.md

 - Used heavily by `Angular`
 - Java/Scala also have their implementation.

-Note: Will be zoomed in more in the FP Days given by our colleagues.
+Note: Will be zoomed in more in the FP Days given by our colleagues (Observable and Reactive Patterns, not necessarily RxJS).

 ---